The Best of Napa Valley with Katianna Hong & John Hong

 "It's a nice escape from the kitchen, and I like that Health Spa Napa Valley offers the option to exercise, swim, or get a massage," says Katianna Hong.
 "You can also lie out by the pool and order food and drinks from Pizzeria Tra Vigne," notes John Hong.
 "It feels very secluded because of the walled ivy."

 "We sometimes swing by the markets in Napa and St. Helena to get additional produce and flowers to use," says John Hong.
 "A friend of ours, Ryan Harris, who used to be a cook at The Restaurant at Meadowood, has his own company now (Contimo Provisions), and he makes amazing breakfast biscuits and sandwiches," adds Katianna Hong.
-"They sell their food from the Miminashi window in the mornings – and then you can go back in the afternoon for some soft serve."
+"They sell their food from a CIA at Copia window in the mornings and afternoons.

 "It's one of the country's oldest running theaters," says Katianna Hong of Cameo Cinema, a fixture of Main Street in St. Helena.
 "You can bring your own bowl from home (any size), and they'll fill it with popcorn."
 John quips, "So, I just bring a garbage can or something of that nature."